sandeshapokhrel/Dot-Net/README.md

 Key Points:
 - Delegate declaration: It defines a signature (method parameters and return type) for methods that can be referenced.
+ Delegate happens with subscriber and brodcaster model to handel event handeling.
 - Method matching: Any method with the same signature can be assigned to a delegate.
 - Invocation: You can invoke the method via the delegate instance.